WalletConnect/walletconnect-docs/docs/specs/servers/relay/relay-network.md

 ## Description

-Relay Network is publish-subscribe network that route messages between clients subscribed to a topic through a Relay Server
+Relay Network is a publish-subscribe network that routes messages between clients subscribed to a topic through a Relay Server

 ## Properties